xmppo/xmpp-php/README.md

 with this class, however you can additionally change the timeout for the period the socket will be alive when doing a `socket_read()`, and you can do that with `$socket->setTimeout()`.

+## Logging

+By default the library is creating 3 files in its root folder:

+`request.xml` -> containing XML's sent to the server `response.xml` -> containing XML's received from the server `xmpp.log` -> will contain all other logs (currently empty)

+You can easily see the communication between server and client this way and debug if something's wrong.

 # Other